jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 # Build a ReSTful CRUD API in seconds
-// TODO

 ## Definitions
 Before we get to far into the weeds, I want to take a minute to make sure we are all on the same page with some terminology and what the problem is.

-### API
-Application Program Interface.
-It's a way for two computers to communicate with each other.
-Client software calls a Server API and gets back structured data.

 ### ReST
 Representational State Transfer.
 It's an architecture style for designing networked applications.
 It relies on stateless, client-server interaction, typically via HTTP.

 ### CRUD
 Create Read Update Delete.
 These are your basic database functions.
 The HTTP Method equivalents are POST = Create; GET = Read; PUT ( or ) PATCH = Update; DELETE = Delete.

+### API
+Application Program Interface.
+It's a way for two computers to communicate with each other.
+Client software calls a Server API and gets back structured data.

 ## The problem
 I have two reasons for wanting to create my own API.